Before we focus on the "do's", here are some blogger "don'ts"!

 - Do keep a record of your stats.
 It's a great way to figure out what you need to work on.

 - Do keep a regular blog notebook.
-You can find a great blogging notebook tutorial from A Jewel In The Making.

 - Do write blog posts that break up the seriousness of other articles, whether it be about your family or pets.